 Here Eli Reiter for Esquire (2020) analyses the history of rubber bullets: Killing Them Softly: 50 Years Of Rubber Bullets, From Belfast To Black Lives Matter

 The term ‘rubber bullet’ is misleading.
 It conjures up an image of something bouncy, like a squash ball – unpleasant enough to be struck with at high velocity, though unlikely to cause long-term damage.
 But rubber bullets are much more bullet than they are rubber.

 In 1970, the Ministry of Defence invented the rubber bullet as a non-lethal way to combat protestors in Northern Ireland.
 Two years later, they claimed their first life.
 In the 50 years since, they’ve killed, maimed and blinded thousands of people around the world.
-And now, they’re being used by American police against Black Lives Matter protestors
+And now, they’re used by police against Black Lives Matter protestors and anti-lockdown protestors

 As the saying goes ‘truth is stranger than fiction’ – click green links below:

 (21 June 2020) This Is What Rubber Bullets Do To Your Head

 (11 May 2021) LAPD Fire Rubber Bullets Into Crowd at Massive Punk Show